-The majority of drip irrigation installation experts agree that before installing any drip irrigation system a person should find out what kind of soil they have.
+The majority of drip irrigation installation experts agree that before installing any drip irrigation system you should find out what kind of soil you have.
 Soil type greatly influences how water penetrates and travels to your plants roots.
-There are 3 soil types: Clay, Loam and Sand.
+There are three soil types: Clay, Loam and Sand.
 Clay soils are tightly packed and water does not penetrate quickly into the soil.
 The result being water accumulating on the surface near the plant and never reaching a plants roots.
 Sandy soil experiences the quickest water penetration rate.
-A slow drip emitter may be ideal for plants found in a clay soil, however, that same dripper may be a poor choice for plants found in sandy soil.
+A slow drip emitter may be ideal for plants found in a clay soil; however, that same dripper may be a poor choice for plants found in sandy soil.

 Install a Timer:

-Drip Irrigation experts recognize that in order to reap the maximum benefits from a drip irrigation system a timer is a must.
+Drip Irrigation experts recognize that in order to reap the maximum benefits from a drip irrigation system, a timer is a must.
 Timers allow water schedules to be set and carried out without worry day after day.
-Drip systems are efficient without a timer, however, an addition of a timer to your drip system will save you more time and more money.
+Drip systems are efficient without a timer; however, an addition of a timer to your drip system will save you more time and money.

 Clean Your Filter:

 Drip irrigation professionals note that regularly cleaning the filter in a drip system can help keep your system running at full efficiency.
 Filters are important pieces of any drip system.
 A filter is crucial in keeping debris out of your system that could clog the small openings on most drip emitters.
-By routinely cleaning the screen in your filter you can prevent clogs that effect your systems efficiency and your plants health.
+By routinely cleaning the screen in your filter, you can prevent clogs that affect your system's efficiency and your plants' health.

-Drip Depot Perma Loc fittings are unique in that they can be reused an unlimited number of times as opposed to compression fittings that can only be used one time.
-Our Perma Loc fittings have become popular among drip irrigation professionals because of this reason.
-Drip irrigation systems can change from year to year and Perma Loc fittings allow you the flexibility to do so while saving you money.
+Drip Depot Perma-Loc fittings are unique in that they can be reused an unlimited number of times as opposed to compression fittings that can only be used once.
+Our Perma-Loc fittings have become popular among drip irrigation professionals because of this reason.
+Drip irrigation systems can change from year to year and Perma-Loc fittings allow you the flexibility to do so while saving you money.

 Punching Holes in Tubing: